 - Make More, Discover More – This is a worthy challenge for anyone, and it served as my introduction to the maker movement.
 The goal: use and repurpose only appropriately licensed Creative Commons materials to create a one-minute video remix.
-This task is difficult, but the creative manipulation of tools, in this case digital movie editing software, is what makes people personally invested in the learning process through the creative manipulation of digital tools and content.
+This artifact best displays me as a responsible 21st-century learner becoming personally invested in the learning process through the creative manipulation of digital tools and content.

 - DIY Makey Makey Game Console – This was my first adventure bringing tinkering into the classroom.
 Although I built the game console, my students witnessed its design, iteration and creation.
 Makey Makey and the game consoles we built for it became endless conversation pieces around which to generate language learning.
 This endeavour pushed my learning goals past content to recognize growth in life skills like persistence.

-- Maker Education: For the Good of the Global Community – This infographic shows a few ways in which maker education, through its use of the constructivist approach in teaching STEAM skills, paralleled with the communicative approach for EFL instruction, can open doors for people around the world to contribute to the global community.
+- Maker Education: For the Good of the Global Community – This infographic displays how maker education, through its use of the constructivist approach in teaching STEAM skills, paralleled with the communicative approach for EFL instruction, can open doors for people around the world to contribute to the global community.
 Representing my research with effective design choices, this project remains the foundation driving my advocacy for STEAM and ELL education.

 - EFL Foundational Grammar Decks – As a culminating synthesis of my studies in game design and my interest in the maker movement, it was only fitting that I created my own EFL card game.
 The game highlights interactivity and is grounded in Piaget’s learning theory of assimilation and accommodation.
 This project displays my successful ventures in game design from the application of theory and playtesting user experience, to constant iteration and marketing.